 Motto: Do Your Best

 For boys and girls in Kindergarten through fifth grade (or seven through 10 years of age)

 Slogan: Do a Good Turn Daily

-For boys who are 11 through 17 years of age, or have earned the Arrow of Light award and are at least 10 years old, or have completed the fifth grade and are at least 10 years old
+For boys and girls who are 11 through 17 years of age, or have earned the Arrow of Light award and are at least 10 years old, or have completed the fifth grade and are at least 10 years old

 For young men and women 14 years of age, or 13 years of age and have completed the eighth grade through 20 years of age.
 Programs focus on High Adventure activities and leadership development.